distribution/distribution/README.md

-# Lighthouse, a decentralized fork of Distribution
+# Lighthouse, a Decentralized Docker Repository

-The toolset to pack, ship, store, and deliver content over IPFS / Filecoin.
+The toolset to pack, ship, store, and deliver container images over IPFS / Filecoin via Estuary.

 This repository's main product is the Open Source Registry implementation for storing and distributing container images using the